 Course and unit enrolment details

-- This indicates if the unit is charged as Commonwealth supported domestic fee paying or international fee paying.
+Student status - indicates if the you are a in a Commonwealth supported place, domestic fee paying place or international fee paying place.
 View a list of codes and definitions.

 - Fee type

 - The type of fee being charged.
 Examples include:

 - Graduation fee